CAPTR-Project/CAPTR-V1-AVI/Documentation/Coordinate_conventions.md

 ### Global frame
-Uses East North Up coordinate frame. **Note that this will be perceived as "rotated" 90 degrees clockwise from the local frame, since us humans like to think north as forward.**
+Uses East North Up coordinate frame.
+X is East, Y is North, Z is up. **Note that this is very different from the local frame.**